Strategic communication of narratives: Introduction

-Our model combines the economic literature on narratives as likelihood functions with the one on cheap-talk games.
-Analogously to the seminal work of \cite{crawford1982strategic}, the biased sender strategically partitions unknown information into intervals, relaxing the incentive constraints and thereby rendering informative communication possible.
-While they do this for the infinite state space itself, we do so for the discrete model space.
-The characterization of equilibria as a set of intervals up to a maximum number is similar, despite the analytically different set-ups and techniques employed.
+Our model combines the literature on narratives as likelihood functions with the one on cheap-talk games.
+Analogously to the seminal work of \cite{crawford1982strategic}, the biased sender strategically partitions unknown information into intervals.
+While they do this for the infinite state space itself assuming Bayesian agents, we do so for the discrete model space and introduce a general class of ambiguity rules to resolve the receiver's uncertainty, including the Bayesian approach.
+The combination of a cheap-talk game with ambiguity relates our paper to \cite{colo2024communicating}, who abstracts from public data and instead assumes the receiver's model uncertainty concerns the prior distribution of the state of the world.

-The importance of uncertainty when it come to narratives has thus far been acknowledged by researchers on climate change as well as psychologists, \citep{pedde2019bridging,constantino2021decision,garcia2010framing}.
+The importance of uncertainty when it comes to narratives has thus far been acknowledged by researchers on climate change as well as psychologists \citep{pedde2019bridging,constantino2021decision,garcia2010framing}.
 We make ambiguity an integral part of our economic model.
-The uncertain belief about the set of possible explanatory models can be described by a generalization of probabilities, namely capacities.
-In contrast to a Bayesian world, there are many ways of updating a capacity upon the arrival of new information, the most prominent ones being the optimistic rule, \cite{gilboa1993updating}, the pessimistic rule \citep{dempster1968generalization,shafer1976mathematical}, and the full-Bayesian rule, \cite{fagin1991uncertainty}.
-Since an update may yet comprise remaining uncertainty, agents still need a decision rule to determine their optimal action.
-Most prominently, \cite{gilboa1989maxmin} consider and axiomatize extremely ambiguity averse agents that always expect to face the worst possible outcome, no matter their choice.
-As a result, they try to maximize their minimal payoff among the uncertain parameter set.
-In another approach, \cite{klibanoff2005smooth} consider agents who have a (second-order) belief over the faced probabilistic scenario.
-Effectively applying the concept of expected utility twice, the second utility function over the first-order expectations characterized an individual's ambiguity attitude.
-A testable axiomatization of this approach has recently been given by \cite{denti2022model}.
+To resolve any remaining uncertainty in this setting, agents need a decision rule to determine their optimal action.
+While \cite{colo2024communicating} focuses on the pessimistic max-min rule under which agents always expect to face the worst possible outcome given their choice \citep{gilboa1989maxmin}, we consider a general class of ambiguity rules.
+Apart from the max-min rule, it includes the maximum likelihood rule, the Bayesian approach as well as the rule proposed by \cite{klibanoff2005smooth}, under which agents have a (second-order) belief over the faced probabilistic scenario, effectively applying the concept of expected utility twice.

+To our knowledge, we are the first to model the communication of narratives as a cheap-talk game under model uncertainty, formalizing narratives as likelihood functions and introducing a general class of ambiguity rules, while the receiver takes the sender's strategic incentives into account.